foontinz/foontinz/README.md

 ## Sup 👋

 My name is Dmytro, Dima for friends.
 CS student in Warsaw.
-Now I am working fulltime as a Software Engineer for more than a year now.
+Now I am working fulltime as a Software Engineer for a 2+ years now.
 Previously freelanced in 2022-2023.

 - **Technologies**: Python, Golang, JS, Rust.